 Second, you should invest in a good cover.
 The largest amount of temperature loss occurs at the surface of the water.
 Make sure your cover is not ripped.
 Replace it if it is.

-I really like the thermal blanket from Solar Cell (click to see it on Amazon).
+I really like the thermal blanket from Spa Depot (click to see it on Amazon).

 It is 8-feet square, but you can easily cut it to your size needs for a truly custom fit.
 It’s also got free Amazon shipping, a great price, and awesome reviews.